What Is Submechanophobia?

 • Avoidance/extreme distress – The person will go to great lengths to avoid their fears, and if they cannot they exhibit symptoms of extreme distress like panic symptoms.

-• Life-limiting – This fear significantly impacts their ability to function in their social, occupational or educational pursuits.
+• Life-limiting – This fear significantly impacts their ability to function in social, occupational, or educational pursuits.

-• 6+ Month duration – Symptoms of fear must last for longer than 6 months.
+• 6+ Month duration – The Symptoms must last for longer than 6 months.

 • Not attributable to another disorder – Symptoms must not also be related to another mental health condition.